Flat Rock, Michigan: History

 With the Erie Canal opening in 1825, many people, especially from New York, came to Michigan to settle.
 By 1828 the village had four stores, two saw mills, a wool carding mill, a flour mill, and 250 inhabitants - serving as a center mainly for farmers who lived in the area immediately surrounding the settlement.

 The village of Flat Rock was platted and recorded in 1838 by the Gibraltar and Flat Rock Land Co.
 They were attempting to build a canal to connect Lake Erie with Lake Michigan.
 This effort ultimately failed.

 Henry Ford was attracted to the water power of the Huron River, and in 1925 he established the Ford Motor Company Lamp Factory along its banks.
 The Flat Rock Dam was constructed to provide hydroelectricity to the factory.

 The area was incorporated as a village in 1923 and as a city in 1965.
-While Flat Rock is a rapidly growing community today, even with its growth, it remains a unique "small town" with many of its residents having roots reaching back to the 1800s.

-From the 1930s until the early 1960s an airport was located in Flat Rock.
-The grass airfield was known as Nan-Bar Airport, named for the owner's two daughters, Nancy and Barbara.
-During World War II Nan-Bar Airport served as an accessory airfield for Naval Air Station Grosse Ile.
-Navy pilots used the airfield for short field landing instruction, as well as for emergency landings.
+On January 25, 1979, Robert Williams was struck and killed by the arm of a robotic transfer vehicle while working at the Ford Motor Company's Michigan Casting Center located in Flat Rock, marking the first known human to be killed by a robot.

-In 2021, Ford Motor Company dumped benzene into the city sewer system causing 1,100 people to evacuate their homes.
+In 2021, Ford Motor Company dumped benzene into the city sewer system, causing 1,100 people to evacuate their homes.